 Typical Hot 5 format minor verse, ensemble chorus, solo piano with banjo breaks, Louis ‘rubato’ vocal with stop time, clarinet solo, trombone solo, ride out ensemble with breaks.
 Listen to the magical way Louis phrases 'dropping shucks on me’ …!

 Maybe the weakest of all the Hot 5 recordings.
-But it works well.
+But it works wonderfully well!
+Jazz was fun.

 Typical format but Louis plays slide whistle instead of a vocal, with superb Dodds chalumeau backing.

 Ory plays a 'laugh' chorus - tongue in cheek ‘imitating’ the slide whistle to come.
 But great moments from the cornet.
-Fumbling Dodds tried to turn every song into a characteristic blues?
+Did Dodds tried to turn every song into a characteristic blues?
 Amongst all the hokum Dodds produced ... another minor masterpiece.

 Another relatively poor Hot 5 recording with rehearsed comic interjections from Clarence Babcock.
-The comedy routine comes straight out of the old minstrel shows, and the ‘coon song’ jamborees.
+The comedy routine came straight out of the old minstrel shows and the ‘coon song’ jamborees.
 But these were the start of jazz and historically important for understanding the roots of jazz.

-Nevertheless an impressive cornet solo full of melodic ideas emerges from the carnival turning the whole number into a melancholy lament.
+Nevertheless an impressive cornet solo full of melodic ideas emerged from the carnival atmosphere and turned the whole number into a melancholy lament.
 The June 23rd recordings Louis was getting better still

 beginning to swing more consistently, the rhythm seems to fall automatically